ConorTLawrence/Conors-Project/README.md

-This will be a project about showing what type of Knife is on the screen through AI image reogcinztion
+This will be a project about showing what type of Knife is on the screen through a picture uploded with the limted amount of my abilty there are seven types of knives andif the knife isn't in any of the catogries it will show as none.